Continuation..

 From the Stoic perspective, Foucault’s askēsis of constantly losing

-oneself is symptomatic of failure to care for oneself.
+oneself is symptomatic of a failure to care for oneself.
 Foucault himself

 recognises that the Roman care of the self was “not a way of marking an